 We began talking to local NGOs and community leaders about what their real needs were.
 We created partnerships with local charities, community leaders, and local governments.
 We began building a program that didn’t just plop a volunteer into a project.
 Instead, we combined community service with an educational program that taught team members the context needed to understand local challenges before solving them.

 From one pilot program to West Africa, we’ve grown to run a total of 162 programs to 18 countries around the world.
 We bring cool, caring people together who want to explore the world while actively shaping it.
-We’re sparking a movement of globally active and socially conscious backpackers.
-We call them backpacktivists.
+We’re sparking a movement of globally active and socially conscious travellers.
 Wanna join?

 The year OG hit the ground running